AdamFHolt/adamfholt.github.io/_pages/research.md

 </p>
 <hr>
 <p style="padding-top:5px">
-**Plate reconstruction analysis:** Analyzing plate reconstructions and tectonic observations to evalute simple mechanical models - e.g., static force balances - for  plate tectonic motions (e.g., trench and plate motions).
+**Plate tectonic analyses:** We work on deriving geodynamics expressions, or "rules", to explain present-day tectonic observations (e.g., trench migration rates/directions).
+To do this, we focus on evaluating the validity of simple mechanical models - e.g., static force balances - to reproduce tectonic plate motions.
+Such rules can, in turn, be applied to evaluating the geodynamic validity of plate reconstructions, as these are typically constructed without explicit considering the dynamic feasibility of the reconstructed plate behavior.
 </p>
 <hr>
 <!-- <hr size="0" noshade>
  -->
 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="false" data-pause="hover" >